berkyalcinkaya/yeastvision/README.md

 pip uninstall torch; pip uninstall torchvision
 ~~~

-Now install `torch` and `torchvision` for CUDA version 11.3.
-Ensure that your nvidia drivers are up to date for version 11.3 by running `nvidia-smi` and check that a version 11.3 or greater is displayed in the top right corner of the output table.
+Now install `torch` and `torchvision` for your CUDA version and OS.
+You can find your system's version on the top right corner of the output table of `nvidia-smi` in the terminal.
+Follow the official PyTorch instructions (here)[https://pytorch.org/get-started/locally/].
+For CUDA versions lower than 11.8, see (here)[https://pytorch.org/get-started/previous-versions/].
+Please note that these instructions often give commands that include `torchaudio`, but this package is not required for `yeastvision`.

+Example command (CUDA 11.8, Linux)
 ~~~
-conda install pytorch==1.12.0 torchvision==0.13.0 cudatoolkit=11.3 -c pytorch
+conda install pytorch torchvision pytorch-cuda=11.8 -c pytorch -c nvidia
 ~~~~

 After install you can check `conda list` for `pytorch`, and its version info should have `cuXX.X`, not `cpu`.